ghikio/chip-8/README.md

 * [ ] Implement sound
 * [x] Fix collision bug
-* [ ] Drastically improve execution speed, it's unplayable in this state :(
+* [x] Drastically improve execution speed, it's unplayable in this state :(
+* [ ] Okay now it goes too fast, find a way to limit the FPS... someday
 * [x] Remove the hardcoded ROM path and write it as a argument specified from terminal

 ##### main references: